-My marketing guy recently went on a trip to France.
+My marketing guy who manages this law practice management software recently went on a trip to France.
 So as to avoid appearing as an “ugly American”, he prepared for his journey by attempting to learn the native language via Rosetta Stone and listening to “French for Dummies” CD’s in his car.
 Although his French still sucks, he was happy to report that he was able to ask a native for directions to the Metro, and was able to understand the response well enough to actually make it to his destination.
 The important lesson here is that although he is far from bi-lingual, he realized that his romp around France would be made a bit easier if he attempted to address the obvious language barrier.
 In a sense, this is metaphoric example of the misalignment between the applications of many of today’s businesses with the role of their data centers.
 In other words, Parlex-vous des centres de donnée is too often greeted with Non je n’ai pas.

 Historically many residents of the C-suite have thought of their companies’ data centers—when they thought of them at all—as the corporate equivalent of “black boxes” where all the “computer stuff” is.
 While not terribly enlightened, this perception does help explain the decline of some of the country’s leading corporations over the years.
 Unfortunately, while the CEO may now have a better idea of what a data center is—Those are the buildings were we keep all the computer stuff.
 Now can someone please tell me why my email isn’t working?—in many organizations a language barrier still exists.